neowulf/geocoding_demo/README.md

     1. docker
     1. bash
     1. curl
 1. Google provider is the fallback provider.
+This could have been extracted into the `config.ini`.
-1. Google api - provides the first found `street_address`.
+1. Google api - provides the first `street_address` match.
-1. Here api - provides the first found `houseNumber`.
+1. Here api - provides the first `houseNumber` match.
-1. `config.ini.template` is a template file which will eventually reside as `config.ini`. where the real secrets need to be filled for the different providers.
+1. `config.ini.j2` is a jinja file which will eventually reside as `config.ini` where the real secrets need to be filled for the different providers.
-    1. `ansible` stores the actual `config.ini` as a secret file.
+    1. `ansible` provides the `config.ini` when building the docker image.
+    1. If the `config.ini` is missing or incorrect - the docker image won't be built due to failing tests.